 It is a type of neurodevelopmental disorder (and therefore with onset in early childhood) in which there is a deficit in social interaction and communication (that is, the ability to interact with others and share thoughts and feelings), as well as such as patterns of behavior, interests, or activities that are restrictive and repetitive.
 Symptoms are usually detected from 12-24 months of life.

-Here we include obsolete terms such as Asperger’s syndrome, generalized autism and childhood disintegrative disorder.
+These include obsolete terms such as Asperger Syndrome, generalized autism or childhood disintegrative disorder.